Anayasena: Essays on Death, Medicine, and Ancient Wisdom

 As a physician, I’ve stood at many bedsides as the monitors went flat.
 I’ve guided families through difficult choices about ventilators, CPR, and comfort care.
 I’ve carried questions that medical college training never answered:

-The answers came from unexpected teachers: a patient who taught me about ripeness, a Sanskrit prayer about cucumbers and vines, 13-day mourning ceremonies that structure grief with ancient precision, and death rituals from cultures around the world.
+The answers came from unexpected teachers… a patient who taught me about ripeness, a Sanskrit prayer about cucumbers, death ceremonies that structure grief with ancient precision, and death rituals from cultures around the world.

-This series is my attempt to bridge those worlds: the ICU and the temple & clinical medicine and timeless human wisdom.
+This series is my attempt to bridge the two worlds: (1) Clinical medicine & (2)Timeless human wisdom.

 How Do I Know I’m Right?